NicEastvillage/MsgPackBf/README.md

 packer.Write(0);
 ```

-Afterwards the `buffer` will contain your data and `packer.Length` is how many bytes are used.
+Afterwards `buffer` will contain your data and `packer.Length` is how many bytes are used.

-## Repository

-In this repository you will find two folders.
-- `lib` is the MsgPackBf library.
-- `test` is a program to test MsgPackBf.

 ## How to get MsgPackBf